Skip to Content

 Our tour guide explaining the significance of Yeonghwadang Pavilion (not pictured)

-Another interesting building from the Joseon Dynasty, this smaller pavilion was originally enjoyed by the king and his visitors who enjoyed poetry or nature.
+Another interesting building from the Joseon Dynasty, Yeonghwadang Pavilion was occupied by the king and his visitors who enjoyed poetry or nature.
+However, this pavilion later become a place where important civil service examinations were organized and administered.

-These civil service examinations under the Joseon Dynasty were difficult tests that were very demanding.
-They tested the candidates knowledge of Chinese Classics and technical subjects.
+We learned the exams regulated under the Joseon Dynasty were very difficult and demanding tests.
+They assessed the candidates knowledge of Chinese Classics and technical subjects.
+Our tour guide went into many details about the examinations.

 Aeryeonjeong Pavilion inside Huwon Secret Garden